 III.
 Emigration and qualified migration

 Migration out of Ethiopia was minimal – only for the political elite – until the revolution of 1974 that installed the Derg, a Marxist military regime.
 After 1974, a refugee crisis emerged as outflows spiked due to political persecution and economic desperation, only falling after the end of the Derg in 1991.
 There are four key emigration routes from Ethiopia.
 The Eastern Route goes from the East and Horn of Africa through Yemen to the Gulf Countries, especially Saudi Arabia, and it is mainly used by Muslim migrants (87%).
 The Northern Route (or ‘Central Mediterranean Route’) takes migrants from the East and Horn of Africa to Europe across the Mediterranean Sea, mainly departing from Libya and heading for Italy.
 The Southern Route (through Kenya) connects the East and Horn of Africa to South Africa.
 The Sinai Route, currently the least common, runs from the East and Horn of Africa through Sudan and Egypt into Israel.
-The Eastern and Southern routes are most common.
+The Eastern route is the most common.
 From January to March 2020, data from the IOM reveals that 43.4% of Ethiopian emigrants were headed for the Eastern Route, 33.7% for the Horn of Africa, 21.4% for the Northern Route, 0.4% the Southern Route and 1.1% other routes.
 IOM data from August 2020 reveals that migrants from Ethiopia mainly intend to travel to Saudi Arabia (49%).
 A total of 61.7% emigrants leave Ethiopia for economic reasons.
 Most emigrants are men (68%) and 6% are children.

 Ethiopia suffers greatly from “brain drain,” as opportunities for highly skilled and educated Ethiopians remain limited at home.
 For example, the out-migration of Ethiopian medical staff in 2009 was estimated at 25.6%.
 High rates of poverty and low levels of education make it difficult for the country to build and retain a sizable skilled workforce or even to create sufficiently attractive opportunities to entice diaspora to return.
 Saudi Arabia remains the primary destination for irregular migrants, representing 80-90% of Ethiopian labour migration.
 Illegal border crossings into Kenya have increased, with victims heading to South Africa to take onward flights to Ecuador with a final destination of the United States or Canada.
 The least common route is through Sudan and Libya with the hope of crossing the Mediterranean and ultimately reaching Europe.
 Of Ethiopian migrants emigrating out of the country, 2017 ILO research reports that a majority of regular migrants (86%) are women looking for employment opportunities, primarily as domestic workers in the Middle East.